 The two-dimensional plane block model has been the most extensively studied.
-Models approximating dynamics of lithosphere blocks for real seismic regions have been built on its basis [5, 12, 17, 19].
-It has been used to study the dependence of properties of seismic flow on the geometry of faults and specific motions of the boundaries and underlying medium [7, 16, 19].
-In the three-dimensional plane model [13], a vertical component of displacements has been taken into account introducing three additional degrees of freedom.
-The spherical geometry [9, 14] has been involved after significant distortions were revealed, while trying to simulate the motion of a system of global tectonic plates with plane block models.
+Models approximating dynamics of lithosphere blocks for real seismic regions have been built on its basis [7, 14, 19, 20].
+It has been used to study the dependence of properties of seismic flow on the geometry of faults and specific motions of the boundaries and underlying medium [9, 18, 20].
+In the three-dimensional plane model [17], a vertical component of displacements has been taken into account introducing three additional degrees of freedom.
+The spherical geometry [12, 16] has been involved after significant distortions were revealed, while trying to simulate the motion of a system of global tectonic plates with plane block models.
 It is evident that the spherical modification is applicable to studying namely the motion of a global system, since in the case of a specific seismic region, due to the relative smallness of its dimensions, the influence of sphericity of the surface is negligible.

-In the present paper, being a continuation of the investigations [9, 10, 14, 15], the emphasis is on the review of developed variants of the spherical model and on the discussion of their pros and cons.
-In the first variant, the so called "modification without depth" [9], it is assumed that all characteristics of a point are determined only by its coordinates and do not depend on the depth.
-The "modification with constant depth" used in [14] exploits the suggestion on the homogeneity of the lithosphere with respect to its depth and the identity of the depths of all blocks as well as of properties of all parts of a block (a fault).
-At last, the "modification with varying depth" introduced in [10, 15] represents an attempt of taking into account the inhomogeneity of the lithosphere by means of specification of different depths for different blocks and realization of an opportunity of changing fault properties depending on the depth.
+In the present paper, being a continuation of the investigations [11, 12, 15, 16], the emphasis is on the review of developed variants of the spherical model and on the discussion of their pros and cons.
+In the first variant, the so called "modification without depth" [12], it is assumed that all characteristics of a point are determined only by its coordinates and do not depend on the depth.
+The "modification with constant depth" used in [16] exploits the suggestion on the homogeneity of the lithosphere with respect to its depth and the identity of the depths of all blocks as well as of properties of all parts of a block (a fault).
+At last, the "modification with varying depth" introduced in [11, 15] represents an attempt of taking into account the inhomogeneity of the lithosphere by means of specification of different depths for different blocks and realization of an opportunity of changing fault properties depending on the depth.
+In addition, some results of last experiments with the "best" model variant are presented.